 Head injuries can be anything from a bump on the head to a skull fracture, which itself can range from a mild linear break to a depressed fracture with bone fragments penetrating into the brain.
 Even a seemingly slight injury to the head can cause internal pressure on the brain from a buildup of fluid.
-When any head injury occurs, the victim should be closely watched for the next 24 hours to make sure the injury isn’t serious.
+When any head injury occurs, the victim should be closely watched for the next 24 hours to make sure the injury isn’t serious and speak to a traumatic brain injury lawyer if negligence was involved.
 Signs to look for include:

 If any of these symptoms occur following a head injury, the victim should immediately seek medical attention.

 The major concern in most head injuries is damage to the brain.
 Common brain injuries include contusions and concussions, hemorrhages and hematomas.
 All of these conditions refer to bruising or bleeding or impact on the brain.
 Any of these conditions can range from the mild to the deadly serious.